How To Reach Out To Your Local Legislator in Japan

 After learning of the impending climate crisis, I definitely wanted to do more!
 If you’ve read our blog before, you’ve doubtlessly noticed that my husband and I are dedicated to the sustainability lifestyle.
 We opt for local, organic options as often as we can, we bike & take public transport, and are overall climate conscious in many of our decisions.
 We’ve also been trying to actively spread the word, and have even been attending the growing number of climate marches.

 Still, I wanted to do more.
 It’s entirely reasonable to be frightened by the dramatic rise in extreme weather (crazy temperatures, bigger longer storms, etc.), the devastating loss in biodiversity, and the continued rise in carbon emissions.
 I would think it’s a pretty normal reaction to the climate crisis.
 So what do we do?
 For me, that meant greater climate activism.

 I felt it was time to write in to our elected representatives.
 It’s certainly something we’ve recommended before (see Get Political).
-I had already written a few times back in Canada, but this was my first go here in Japan.
-Admittedly, I thought the language barrier was going to hold me back, but surprisingly it wasn’t really an issue.
+I had already written a few times back in Canada, but this was my time writing a legislator here in Japan.
+Admittedly, I thought the language barrier was going to hold me back, surprisingly it wasn’t really an issue.
 Here’s how I got it done!

 1. Write the Message (in English or Japanese):